sharaseaman/Shara_Seaman-Resume/README.md

-# resume
+# Prime Application-Resume
-Resume for prime .
 My first attempt at writitng code!

-## success
+## Success
-Prime accepted my application
+I started at Prime in Augutst 2017 and will graduate Dec 2017!